Nevenall/sufficient-reason/System/Magick.md

   It is possible to accomplish any change with Magick but the larger and more complex a feat you attempt the more dice Reality will have to resist your action.

-  Because magick is an expression of your Will it requires a conscious choice to employ.
+  ## The Basis of Magick

-  Magick also requires an avatar to channel quintessense through.
+  Magick is an expression of your Enlightened Will, therefore it requires a conscious choice to employ.

-  ?
-If the avatar is required, then can a mage be mind controlled to use magick ?
+  Your Enlightened Will and your ability to channel Quintessence is tied to your avatar.

 ## The Power of your Practice